home-assistant/home-assistant.io/source/hassio/debugging.markdown

 Step 3 in the link above, shows the path to the private key file `id_rsa` for your chosen operating system.
 Your public key, `id_rsa.pub`, is saved in the same folder.
 Next, copy your public key file to the root of your SD card.

 <p class='note'>
-Make sure when you are copying the public key to the root of the SD card that you rename the file correctly with no `.pub` file extension.
+Make sure when you are copying the public key to the root of the SD card that you rename the file correctly to `authorized_keys` with no `.pub` file extension.
 </p>

 ## {% linkable_title Checking the logs %}